You are here

 Gorgeous beaches of Latvia

-Latvia’s Baltic Sea coastline is almost 500 km long and never ceases to surprise with its dunes, steep cliffs, sandstone outcrops and rock formations.
+In all seasons but especially in summer, the sea entices friends of nature just like it would any of us.
+Latvia’s Baltic Sea coastline is almost 500 km long and never ceases to surprise with white sand, its dunes, steep cliffs, sandstone outcrops and rock formations.
 Choose your favourite!

 The popular resort city Jūrmala stretches for 26 kilometers along the Gulf of Riga.